audreyseo/ao3_scraper/README.md

                         --range-excludes-zero option, it makes ranges
                         (n1+1)-n2 and onward.
 Useful for restarting a query for splits.
+  --range-from-file RANGE_FILE
+                        Used instead of the --ranges argument.
+Takes in a file containing numbers separated by newlines, and then that basically becomes the contents of the --ranges argument, essentially.
+  --slice-range BEGIN END
+                        Takes a slice of the range inclusive of begin and end.
+                        This means different things depending on the value of the --slice-range-by option.
+  --slice-range-by {actual,value_by_index,value_by_value}
+                        --slice-range-by KIND Determines how to slice the range depending on the value of KIND.
+KIND must be of one of actual, value_by_index, value_by_value.
+By
+                        default, KIND = "actual", which means that it takes an index-based slice of the list of ranges, i.e.
+                        ["0-200", "201-400", ...] instead of the range
+                        limiting values.
+If KIND = "value_by_index", it takes a slice of the array that generates the list of ranges, e.g. [200, 400, ...]
+Finally, if KIND = "value_by_value", then it slices the array generating the list of ranges by taking only the values that are within BEGIN and END, specified by --slice-range BEGIN END.
+Compatible with --range-from-file as well.
 ```

 Please note that the command line argument `--page_increment` is not currently